-Start by applying for the Free Application for Federal Student Aid (FAFSA) at fafsa.ed.gov for additional scholarships, including College Bound and Finish Line, and other institutional and private awards and grants.
+Start by applying for the Free Application for Federal Student Aid (FAFSA) at studentaid.ed.gov/sa/fafsa www.npc.edu/scholarships for additional scholarships, including College Bound, Finish Line and other institutional and private awards, scholarships and grants.

 Many scholarships, including those offered by NPC, require completion of the FAFSA.
 You should start the process at least 4-6 weeks before the Priority Deadlines (Fall: April 15; Spring: October 15; Summer: March 15) to ensure all of your paperwork is completed prior to registration for the upcoming semester.
+For important Financial Aid dates, see the Financial Aid Calendar on page 28.

-After you complete your FAFSA, check out WWW.NPC.edu/scholarships
+After you complete your FAFSA, check out